Scholarships

 How to apply

-Applicants may apply for only one scholarships from the Gibb Trust in any one year.
+Applicants may apply for only one scholarship from the Gibb Trust in any one year.
 Previous winners may not re-apply for the same scholarship.

 Terms & Conditions